transentis/bptk_py/README.md

 __System Dynamics and Agent-based Modeling in Python__

-The Business Prototyping Toolkit for Python (BPTK-Py) is a computational modeling framework that enables you to build simulation models using System Dynamics (SD) and/or agent-based modeling (ABM) and manage simulation scenarios with ease.
+The Business Prototyping Toolkit for Python (BPTK-Py) is a computational modeling framework that enables you to build simulation models using System Dynamics (SD) and/or agent-based modeling (ABM) natively in Python and manage simulation scenarios with ease.

-Next to providing the necessary SD and ABM language constructs to build models directly in Python, the framework also includes a compiler for transpiling  System Dynamics models conforming to the XMILE standard into Python code.
+Next to providing the necessary SD and ABM language constructs to build simulation models directly in Python, the framework also includes a compiler for transpiling System Dynamics models conforming to the XMILE standard into Python code.

 This means you can build models in a XMILE-compatible visual modeling environment (such as [Stella](http://www.iseesystems.com) or [iThink](http://www.iseesystems.com))) and then use them _independently_ in an Python environment.